A Machine to Unmake You

 2019 - ongoing

-The final output is a program being designed in collaboration with Dr. Emma Murray at Liverpool John Moores University (LJMU) to pilot ‘a machine to unmake you’ - an idea resulting from the participatory futures exercises done with the veterans - to create a restorative practice track in conjunction with a course for formerly incarcerated students at LJMU, and a related mutual aid support group, to continue supporting the students through their educational journey.
+The final output is a program being designed in collaboration with Dr. Emma Murray at Liverpool John Moores University (LJMU) to pilot ‘a machine to unmake you’ - an idea resulting from the participatory futures exercises done with the veterans - to create a restorative course and support group for formerly incarcerated students entering LJMU to continue supporting the students as they move through their educational journey.